-During this consolidated planning period, members of the Stanislaus Urban County will have the opportunity to "shift" their fiscal year allocations for other member(s) of the Stanislaus Urban County's future year allocation to address the need for larger sums of funding to complete infrastructure projects of larger scale.
+During the AAP planning period, members of the Stanislaus Urban County will have the opportunity to "shift" their fiscal year allocations for other member(s) of the Stanislaus Urban County's future year allocation to address the need for larger sums of funding to complete infrastructure projects of larger scale.

-Aside from the City of Ceres, most Stanislaus Urban County's city allocations range from \$120,000 to \$153,000 for infrastructure activities.
-Because redevelopment funds are no longer an option for leverage funding, their annual CDBG allocation alone may not be enough to complete a larger scale project.
+Aside from the City of Ceres, most Stanislaus Urban County's city allocations range from \$136,000 to \$166,000 for infrastructure activities.
+Due to redevelopment funds no longer being an option for leverage funding, their annual CDBG allocation alone may not be enough to complete a larger scale project.